CSCfi/csc-user-guide/docs/computing/running/throughput.md

 * [DIY gnuparallel](../../support/tutorials/many.md) tutorial shows
   how to efficiently run a very large number of serial jobs without bloating the Slurm log
+* [FireWorks](fireworks.md) is a flexible tool for defining, managing and executing workflows with multiple steps and complex dependencies

 ## Science specific workflow tools